-In 332 NRL games, there’s not a club that champion halfback Cooper Cronk hasn’t tormented on a regular basis.
+In 358 NRL games, there’s not a club that champion halfback Cooper Cronk hasn’t tormented on a regular basis.
 Cronk crafted a winning record against all 15 other clubs during a decorated 14-season stay with Melbourne, but it may come as a surprise that his career winning percentage against the underachieving Warriors is his third-worst, after regular heavyweights Manly and Canterbury.
-Can he improve on those stats and put a forgettable first outing against the Warriors in Sydney Roosters behind him this weekend?
+Following Cronk’s announcement that he will call time on a phenomenal career at the end of 2019, This Warriors Life takes a look at his memorable battles with the Warriors over the years.

 COOPER CRONK – CAREER RECORD v WARRIORS